MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-factconversation.md

 It is the count of conversations that have an agent assigned and are actively in contact with the customer.
 Supervisors can monitor these conversations and track sentiment to ensure customer satisfaction and intervene, if needed.

-## Conversation first wait time (sec)
+## Conversation first wait time

 It is a measure of the time taken before an agent responds to a customer's request.
-It represents the time spent by a customer waiting to get the first response from a human agent.
+It represents the time, in seconds, spent by a customer waiting to get the first response from a human agent.
 Agent availability, high volume of requests, increased handle time could be some of the reasons that can influence customer waiting time.
 Lower waiting time indicates that customers get issue resolution faster and have a better support experience.

 If bot or IVR handles the customer before escalating the issue to human agent, the calculation is based on the time between a bot escalating an incoming conversation to a human agent and an agent accepting the conversation.
 If the customer ends up abandoning the conversation, the calculation is based on the time between a bot passing the conversation to the human representative and the customer disconnecting the conversation.